How We Work

 For the two decades HSTA has been in operation, we have taken a research-based approach to tracking student success.
 Current participants take annual surveys through which they share their aspirations, concerns, and future plans and provide feedback on after-school clubs, research projects, Summer Institutes, and other program elements.
 HSTA alumni provide yearly updates on their educational achievements, professional status, and place of residence.
 The data HSTA collects from both groups is used to continuously improve the program and quantify the impact we are having on the young West Virginians who go through it.

 In addition to this standard operation, HSTA is currently collaborating with the West Virginia University School of Public Health to conduct a deeper evaluation of our program model.
-Through a two-year study funded by the Anne E. Casey Foundation, we are collecting longitudinal data from three groups—current HSTA students, a comparison group of non-HSTA students, and HSTA alumni—and qualitative data from our Joint Governing Board.
+Through a two-year study funded by the Annie E. Casey Foundation, we are collecting longitudinal data from three groups—current HSTA students, a comparison group of non-HSTA students, and HSTA alumni—and qualitative data from our Joint Governing Board.
 The results of the study will pinpoint elements that make our program successful and allow us to further build on our strengths, more precisely gauge progress toward our long-term goals, and understand more clearly the impact we are having on our students.